Home Retirement Why do Retirees Die Soon After Retirement?

 • Find meaningful tasks (travel, hobbies, volunteering)

-Studies have shown that maintaining a healthy lifestyle and emotional wellbeing is good for you.
+Studies have shown that maintaining a healthy lifestyle and emotional well-being is good for you.
 Volunteering provides a sense of meaning, has been shown to reduce stress, and can help you maintain social contacts.
-Whether you volunteer in a nursing home, delivering meals on wheels, or working in a soup kitchen, the engagement gets you and improves your social life.
+Whether you volunteer in a nursing home, deliver meals on wheels, or work in a soup kitchen, the engagement gets you active and improves your social life.

-Because of the current restrictions in place in many areas, many nonprofit organizations are limiting their activities.
-If you find limited volunteer opportunities in your area, consider fostering a pet from the shelter, setting up a phone tree to check on other retirees and elderly in your area, or offering to tutor a child struggling with online learning.
+Because of the still lingering restrictions in place in many areas, many nonprofit organizations are still limiting their activities.
+If you find limited volunteer opportunities in your area, consider fostering a pet from the shelter, setting up a phone tree to check on other retirees and elderly individuals in your area, or offering to read to children during a story time in your library.

 Consider contacting one of the following organizations: